Coloring as Assessment: What a Child's Finished Page Tells You About Comprehension

 How do I document these observations efficiently?

-Use a simple class roster with three columns per chapter (Getting It / Getting There / Needs Support).
-A quick check mark during each conference keeps records manageable.
-Over six chapters, you build a clear picture of each student's trajectory.
+Use a simple class roster with three columns per chapter labeled Getting It, Getting There, and Needs Support.
+A quick check mark during each conference keeps records manageable, even with a class of 24.
+Over six chapters, you build a clear picture of each student's trajectory across the full research process.
+The roster also gives you concrete evidence to share at parent conferences, IEP meetings, or grade-level data huddles without extra prep work.

 More for Educators